topitbopit/rblx/ui-stuff/jeff_2_docs.md

 `none`

 ---
-These docs are for version 2.1.0-alpha.
-(UNFINISHED)
+These docs are for version 2.1.3-alpha.
+Versions below should work fine, and functions should remain the same for future versions unless noted otherwise.

+**DOCS ARE CURRENTLY INCOMPLETE**
+Check out the example file to get an idea on how the library works If you want to make a suggestion contact topit#4057